fgaudilliere/TP_NGS/ReadMe.md

 This is the description of the code used in my NGS practicals in November 2020.

-## Data download
+## Data download (download_data.sh)

-To download the data used in these practicals, please use the following command:
+To download the data used in these practicals, we use the following command:
 ```
 wget -r --ftp-user=igfl-UE_NGS_2020 --ftp-password=UE_NGS_2020 ftp://sharegate-igfl.ens-lyon.fr/Projet_31_20_UE_NGS_2020/
 ```
+The line specifies the adress of the directory containing what we want, as well as the username and password we need to get there.

 The files are under the fastq.gz format, that is a compressed fastq format. fastq files contain read sequences as well as information on the quality of those reads.

 After downloading it, I moved the data to a new directory: it is now in a specific directory called data_tp_ngs that will contain all the data for these practicals (one directory per type of files).

-## Quality control
+## Quality control (quality_control.sh)

 ### Running fastqc

-To start, we run fastqc on our fastq.gz files: this command analyzes the contents of fastq files and returns a report on each file containing graphs summing up things like per base sequence quality, per tile sequence quality, per sequence quality scores, per base sequence content etc.
+To start, we run fastqc on our fastq.gz files: this program analyzes the contents of fastq files and returns a report on each file containing graphs summing up things like per base sequence quality, per tile sequence quality, per sequence quality scores, per base sequence content etc.

 #### Structure of the script